- What is Citizenship and types?

 According to Zamudio (2004), there are three dimensions of citizenship: status, exercise and conscience.
 Citizenship status is the set of rights and obligations between individuals and the state.

-What are the 3 kinds of citizenship?
+What is the meaning of citizenship?